Alexander Leeper

 Alexander Leeper (3 June 1848 – 6 August 1934), was an Australian educator.

 Alexander Leeper, the son of the Rev. Alexander Leeper, canon of St Patrick's Cathedral, Dublin, was born on 3 June 1848.
 He was educated at Trinity College Dublin, where he graduated B.A. in 1871 and M.A. in 1875, and St John's College, Oxford where he took a first-class BA in Literae Humaniores in 1874.

 Leeper came to Victoria in 1875 as classical master for the Melbourne Church of England Grammar School but in the following year was made principal of Trinity College (University of Melbourne).
 The title of his office was afterwards changed to warden.
-He was not completely successful from the beginning, at one stage there was a revolt which ended in the expulsion of several students, but it became recognized that Leeper was devoted to the college, which he controlled with success for the remainder of his 42 years of office.
+He was not completely successful from the beginning, at one stage there was a revolt which ended in the expulsion of several students, but it became recognised that Leeper was devoted to the college, which he controlled with success for the remainder of his 42 years of office.

 Leeper also took an important share in the management of the university as a member of the council from 1880 to 1887 and 1900 to 1923.
 He resigned his position as warden of Trinity in 1918, but continued to be a prominent figure in Melbourne for many years longer as a member of the council of education, as a lay canon of St Paul's Cathedral, Melbourne, and as a trustee of the public library, museums and National Gallery of Victoria of which he was president from 1920 to 1928.
 He was also a leading spirit in the Melbourne Shakespeare Society and the Classical Association.
 He was a great fighter on the North of Ireland side in all controversies relating to Irish questions.
 He died at Melbourne on 6 August 1934.
 An excellent portrait by John Longstaff is in the National Gallery of Victoria at Melbourne.

 Beyond some lectures and pamphlets, his only publication was his translation of Thirteen Satires of Juvenal, originally prepared in conjunction with Herbert Augustus Strong in 1882, but afterwards revised and issued under his own name.
 Trinity College, Dublin, gave him the degree of LL.D.
 The first Latin play and the first Greek tragedy to be performed in Australia were produced under his direction at Trinity College, Melbourne.
 Five of his students became bishops in the Anglican Church: J. Stretch and George Merrick Long (Newcastle, Australia), R. Stephen (Hobart), T. H. Armstrong (Wangaratta) and W. C. Sadlier (Nelson, New Zealand).